 While in Tulum, we started inquiring about bike rentals since everyone who visited told us to get one.
 In pesos, the cheapest bicycle for one month came to 1500 pesos each.
 As for a cab ride, it was between 50-120 pesos (depending on how far we wanted to go) a day each.
 Since we went to the beach about 3-4 times max per week, it ended up being cheaper to take cabs instead.
 The rest of the time, we walked everywhere!

-One important thing to know with cabs is that they do not have a counter.
-You need to ask and deal for the price before even setting foot in the cab.
+One important thing to know about cabs is that they do not have a fare counter.
+You need to ask and deal with the price before even setting foot in the cab.
 I had the chance of getting pretty standard prices because I looked local but my partner did get the tourist rate most of the time.
-For reference, I payed:
+For reference, I paid:

-If you are planning on traveling alone, I would get a bike rental for the month at Kelly’s Bike.
+If you are planning on travelling alone, I would get a bike rental for the month at Kelly’s Bike.

-If you are planning on traveling alone, I would look into the numerous hostels in the pueblo to find a similar nightly price or even lower!
+If you are planning on travelling alone, I would look into the numerous hostels in the Pueblo to find a similar nightly price or even lower!

 Data And Sim Cards